Communication

 Frank Fickett Center & Scout Shop

-This is home to our Council and District offices, as well as the Steve Matthews Scout Shop where uniforms and handbooks can be purchased.
+This is the home of our Council and District offices, as well as the Steve Matthews Scout Shop where uniforms and handbooks can be purchased.
 The shop also offers sewing services.
-Many events are held at this BSA-owned facility.
+Many events are held at this facility.

 12500 North IH-35